 Test Kitchen Tip: It’s important not to overwork your dough.
 If you mix it too much, the bread could become tough and dense.
-Same goes for all kinds of baked goods like cookies and biscuits.
+The same goes for all kinds of baked goods like cookies and biscuits.

 Step 4: Gently knead

 Turn out the dough onto a lightly floured surface.
-Gently knead by carefully folding the dough 6-8 times.
+Gently knead by carefully folding the dough six to eight times.
 It should start to feel soft and gently pliable.
 Shape it into a round loaf by pushing your hands underneath the lump of dough.
 Don’t worry if it appears a little crackly on top.
 It’s supposed to look rustic!

 Test Kitchen Tip: Only knead long enough to bring the dough together.
-You’re shaping the loaf only, not trying to develop gluten, as in traditional breads.
+You’re shaping the loaf only, not trying to develop gluten, as in traditional bread.
 In soda bread, kneading too much will make the bread less tender.

 Step 5: Make cuts and add some shine

 Transfer your dough to a greased baking sheet.
 Using a sharp knife, cut a shallow X on the top of the loaf.
-To give the bread a little shine, add egg wash by beating the remaining egg in a small bowl.
-Then gently brush over the loaf.
+To give the bread a little shine, add an egg wash.
+Beat the remaining egg in a small bowl and then gently brush it over the loaf.

 Step 6: Bake and enjoy

 Bake the bread at 375ºF for 30-35 minutes, or until golden brown.
 Remove your loaf from the pan and let it cool slightly on a wire rack.
 You can tell it’s finished by giving it a gentle tap on the bottom.
 If it sounds hollow, then it’s cooked through.

 Serve with butter and jam—or as I first learned to love it, with a cup of hearty soup.
 Leftovers are excellent toasted and topped with honey.